SwifterSwift/SwifterSwift/README.md

 A collection of priceless native swift 3 extensions to make working with your projects a real joy ;)

+## How to use:

+Copy Extensions folder to your Xcode project to use all extensions, or a specific extension

+## Requirements:

+Xcode 8 beta4 or later with Swift 3 is required to use these extensions

 ## List Of Extensions

 - [x] [String extensions](#string-extensions)